megardn/PennLINC.github.io/docs/nda/dua_tutorial.md

 <img width="638" alt="zero-step" src="https://user-images.githubusercontent.com/53891017/127577597-6a126d78-a706-4c61-a1a5-735e2eab46ca.png">

-Next you need to fill out the form (don't forget to add yourself as a recipient) and have Ted sign it.
+Next, you need to fill out the form (don't forget to add yourself as a recipient), and have Ted sign it.

 ## Step 1 : Enter the RIS

 [Research Inventory System](https://researchinventory.apps.upenn.edu/researchInventory/jsp/fast2.do?bhcp=1) is the web-based application for requesting, routing, and issuing various research related agreements.

-Start by clicking on the system and providing your PennKey login, and you should see the following:
+Start by clicking on the system and providing your PennKey login.
+You should then see the following:

 <img width="841" alt="first-step" src="https://user-images.githubusercontent.com/53891017/127496253-2a1c4978-9f42-49e6-9ce5-204150536a6a.png">